 - Broken Bones – The limbs are especially vulnerable to broken bone injuries, although broken ribs are also a possibility.

 Getting the help you need to recover from a truck accident should not cause any further harm in your life.
 Sadly, many insurance companies prioritize their own bottom lines over the health and well-being of injury victims.
 If you are unsure of how to proceed after your own winter weather accident, know that you are not alone.
-At McMath Woods P.A., you can schedule a free consultation with a Little Rock truck accident attorney to find out more about your options.
+At McMath Woods P.A., you can schedule a free consultation to find out more about your options.